buley/personal/src/content/advice.md

 - *"The further a society drifts from truth, the more it will hate those who speak it."* -- George Orwell
 - *"Your assumptions are your windows on the world.
 Scrub them off every once in a while, or the light won't come in."* -- Isaac Asimov
 - *"Whoever controls the media, controls the mind."* -- Jim Morrison
+ - *"But in every walk with Nature one receives far more than he seeks."* -- John Muir
+ - *"The clearest way into the Universe is through a forest wilderness."* -- John Muir
+ - *"One touch of nature makes the whole world kin."* -- John Muir
+ - *"Most people are on the world, not in it—having no conscious sympathy or relationship to anything about them—undiffused, separate, and rigidly alone like marbles of polished stone, touching but separate."* -- John Muir

 ## Mental Sovereignty & Cognitive Warfare
 *Control your own mind before others do it for you.*